 The Mission Economic Development Corporation can legally invest in adequately secured investments in accordance with the Public Funds Investment Act.
-In general, this policy allows the City to invest in certificates of deposit, repurchase agreements, obligations of the U. S. Government and its Agencies or instrumentalities and State obligations.
+In general, MEDC's investment policy allows the MEDC to invest in certificates of deposit, repurchase agreements, obligations of the U. S. Government and its Agencies or instrumentalities and State obligations.